-About the Active Learning Classroom
+About the Active Learning Center

 The Active Learning Center classroom is designed to promote engagement, creativity, and collaboration.
 The classroom, made possible through a grant from Steelcase Education, allows for a better understanding of how learning takes place, and how smarter, more active learning spaces help.
 The Active Learning Center is located in the lower level of Madonna Hall, at the intersection of D’Youville College and Leonardo da Vinci High School.